cjoakim/azure-cosmos-db-vector-search-openai-python/docs/python_day.md

 ## Step 1: Data Wrangling

-- The data started as CSV from the Sean Lahman Baseball Database
+- The data started as CSV files from the [Sean Lahman Baseball Database](http://seanlahman.com/download-baseball-database/)
-- CSV rows were transformed into JSON documents
+- CSV rows were transformed into **JSON documents**
-- JSON documents augmented with calculations
+- JSON documents augmented with **calculations**
 - JSON documents augmented with a **embeddings_str** value for vectorization
 - See the [Data Wrangling](data_wrangling.md) page for details

 ### Example Document for Rickey Henderson

 ```
-"henderi01": {
+  {
     "playerID": "henderi01",
     "birthYear": 1958,
     "birthCountry": "USA",